tanmaypardeshi/tanmaypardeshi/README.md

 <hr>

+## **A short intro about me:**

 <img align="right" alt="GIF" src="https://github.com/tanmaypardeshi/tanmaypardeshi/blob/main/code.gif?raw=true" width="500" height="320" />

 <p align="left">
     I am Full Stack Web Developer from India currently pursuing my Bachelor's degree in Information technology from Pune Insitute of Computer Technology.
     I have a keen interest in developing systems which can solve real life problems.
+I am also gaining experience in the field of cloud computing and DevOps.
     My other interests include gaming, listening to music and playing football and rugby.
 </p>